PRIVACY AND SECURITY POLICY

-- The Bank may have obtained a credit report on the customer from a credit reference agency in considering any application for credit.
-In the event the customer wishes to access the credit report, the Bank will advise the contact details of the relevant credit reference agency.
+(k) We may have obtained a credit report on you from a credit reference agency in considering any application for credit.
+In the event you wish to access the credit report, we will advise the contact details of the relevant credit reference agency.

-- Nothing in this Notice shall limit the rights of customers under the Ordinance.
+(l) Nothing in this Notice shall limit your rights as a data subject under the Ordinance.

 Personal Information Collection Statement for HSBC Mandatory Provident Fund

-- The personal data provided by Participating Employers and/or Members and details of transactions or dealings by such Participating Employers and/or Members from time to time may be used for one or more of the following purposes: - (i) the administration and/or management of or in connection with the contributions or accrued benefits or MPF account in respect of the Participating Employers and/or Members under the HSBC MPF schemes and Hang Seng MPF schemes administered by the HSBC Group; (ii) conducting direct marketing activities of MPF products and/or MPF services by entities of the HSBC Group as described in paragraph 5 below; (iii) improving and furthering the provision of MPF products and/or MPF services (including through customer research or surveys) by entities of the HSBC Group, subject to applicable MPF legislation; (iv) matching for MPF related purpose with other personal data concerning the relevant Participating Employers and/or Members; (v) compliance or in accordance with an order of a court or compliance or in accordance with a law or a requirement made under a law.
+- The personal data provided by Participating Employers and/or Members and details of transactions or dealings by such Participating Employers and/or Members from time to time may be used for one or more of the following purposes: - (i) the administration and/or management of or in connection with the contributions or accrued benefits or MPF account in respect of the Participating Employers and/or Members under the HSBC MPF schemes and Hang Seng MPF schemes administered by the HSBC Group; (ii) conducting direct marketing activities of MPF products and/or MPF services by entities of the HSBC Group as described in paragraph 5 below only if your consent is obtained (which includes an indication of no objection); (iii) improving and furthering the provision of MPF products and/or MPF services (including through customer research or surveys) by entities of the HSBC Group, subject to applicable MPF legislation; (iv) matching for MPF related purpose with other personal data concerning the relevant Participating Employers and/or Members; (v) compliance or in accordance with an order of a court or compliance or in accordance with a law or a requirement made under a law.